-We also offer BTEC and Cambridge National courses.
-In vocational courses such as these, students' progress is continually assessed throughout the two years of study by regular controlled assignments, which are teacher assessed, and then moderated.
+VTQs are a different type of qualification to GCSEs but still equivalently challenging and rigorous.
+The predominant difference is that in VTQs students' progress is assessed continually throughout the 2 years of study by regular controlled assessments which are teacher assessed and then moderated by the exam board.
 There is also an externally assessed element in these courses, which in some subjects can be taken during Year 10.
 Specific course details are outlined in this booklet on the subsequent subject pages.